sobakintech/gork-discord-bot/README.md

 - Gives random yes/no/maybe responses
 - Quotes messages when you reply to them
-- Has a 1 second cooldown so you can't spam it
+- Has a 3 second cooldown so you can't spam it (deletes overflow usage attempts too)

 ## How to use